Ngape clashes: Second phase

 On 25 February, PRA-Magway ambushed around 20 junta soldiers conducting a patrol near Sinkona Farm by Natne Lake, wounding four troops.
 On the morning of 28 February, PRA-Magway attacked a 60-member junta column moving from the same area, reportedly killing six soldiers and injuring four others.
 On 18 March targeted a 40-strong military column comprising troops from the junta's Light Infantry Division 99 at the Lai village intersection in Ngape Township.
 PRA-Magway reported that seven soldiers were killed and four wounded in the attack.
 On 30 March, when PRA-Magway forces attacked an entrance gate to Padan Town along the Pathein–Monywa road.
 Six junta soldiers were killed and four more injured in the attack.
 The 30 March operation was conducted in collaboration with the Minbu District No. 2 Battalion.

-According to PRA-Magway, the Padan entrance gate was jointly manned by over 20 personnel from the police, Military Security Affairs, and army and is frequently used to extort money and harass civilians and shopkeepers.
+According to PRA-Magway, the Padan entrance gate was jointly guarded by over 20 personnel from the police, Military Security Affairs, and army and is frequently used to extort money and harass civilians and shopkeepers.

 Local sources report that military council forces have been coercing villagers into joining militia units and assigning them to guard duties in villages located between Nat Yay Kan and Padan towns in Ngape Township, Magway Region, amid rising concerns that the AA and resistance forces may enter the area.